WEC-Sim/WEC-Sim/docs/_include/mooring.rst

 convert the forces from the attachment points to the 6 degree of freedom force acting on the body's center of gravity.
 Thus, the mooring location should generally be left as the default (``[0 0 0]``).
-Any initial displacement of the body should also be added to the mooring connection in the `wecSimInputFile.m`.
+Any initial displacement of the body should also be specified as an initial displacement to the mooring connection in the `wecSimInputFile.m`.

 ..
 Note::
     WEC-Sim/MoorDyn coupling now allows more than one mooring connnection (i.e.,